Non-stop flights to Bangkok (BKK)

 From Nagoya, the only airline with direct flights is Thai Airways (Star Alliance).

-From Osaka, there are 4 airlines that have direct services to Bangkok, which are Japan Airlines (Oneworld), Peach, Thai AirAsia X and Thai Airways (Star Alliance).
+From Osaka, there are 4 airlines that have direct services to Bangkok, which are Japan Airlines (Oneworld), Peach, Thai Airways (Star Alliance) and Thai Vietjet Air.

-From Sapporo, you can fly non-stop with Thai AirAsia X or Thai Airways (Star Alliance).
+From Sapporo, the only airline with direct flights is Thai Airways (Star Alliance).

 From Tokyo, direct flights are offered by ANA (Star Alliance), Japan Airlines (Oneworld) and Thai Airways (Star Alliance).